 What is an Internship?

-The NDSU Career and Advising Center defines an internship as a work experience related to students’ academic majors or career goals and taken for academic credit.
+The NDSU Career and Advising Center defines an internship as a work experience related to students’ academic majors or career goals which is taken for academic credit.
 Employers hire internship students to achieve company goals by providing work opportunities to students whose skill sets are relevant to the position offered.

 Why participate in an Internship Experience?